In this article:

 - Apply this remedy every night for a month to reveal soft, repaired heels.

-2. Shea butter
+2. Moisturize with Shea butter

-This easily available ingredient is good for deeply moisturizing the rough, broken skin of your heels, but further studies are needed to establish its efficacy.
+Shea butter is good for deeply moisturizing the rough, broken skin of your heels, but further studies are needed to establish its efficacy.

 How to use: